Thermodynamic Comparison and the Ideal Glass Transition of A Monatomic Systems Modeled as an Antiferromagnetic Ising Model on Husimi and Cubic Recursive Lattices of the Same Coordination Number: Antiferromagnetic Ising Model

+where $<i,j>$ is the nearest-neighbor pairs of lattice sites $i$ and $j$, and $S_{i}=\pm1$ is the spin on the site $i$.
+The value of $J$ can be setup to be either positive or negative.
+For the $J>0$ case, the spins in the same state (the parallel arrangement) will have the lowest energy at absolute zero, so that the model has a ferromagnetic ordering.
+Vice versa, the anti-parallel arrangement at absolute zero is favored by the antiferromagnetic interaction $J<0$.

+We will take the antiferromagnetic interaction in this paper for two reasons: (1) The ferromagnetic case prefers only one spin state aggregated together at the near-zero temperature, which implies a total phase separation of two particles A and B in the alloy case, or a compressible pure system ruling out all the voids.
+On the other hand, the antiferromagnetic case provide a uniform state at low temperature, which is facilitated for us to investigate the equilibrium thermodynamics; (2) While the ferromagnetic case has only one solution, the antiferromagnetic interaction can provide two solutions representing the stable and metastable states, which is necessary to study the supercooled liquid and glass transition.
+The details of this so-called ``solutions" will be discussed later.

 The standard Ising model only includes the interaction between the nearest neighbor spins.
-However it is not realistic that particles farther away than the nearest distance do not interact with each other in real systems.
-For a better approximation of a real system, more interaction energy terms such as the interactions between second neighbor sites, interaction between three and four spins are employed in our model.
+Nevertheless, it is not realistic that particles farther away than the nearest distance do not interact with each other in real systems.
+For a better approximation of a real system, more interaction energy terms such as the interactions between second neighbor sites, interaction between three and four spins are also considered in our model.